An Open Tele-Impedance Framework to Generate Data for Contact-Rich Tasks in Robotic Manipulation: Experiments and Results

 \subsection{Experiment}

 The experimental setup can be viewed in Fig. \ref{fig:data_collect_sys_design}(b)-(c).
 A human expert is asked to perform a peg-in-hole task fulfilling specific impedance requirements.
 We use simulated models of the RGB-D Realsense d435 cameras, one mounted on the wrist of the robot and one fixed in front of the robot workspace using OpenVico~\cite{fortini2022open}.
 Peg and hole are parallelepipeds of dimensions 50$\times$50$\times$150mm and 56$\times$56$\times$150mm (width $\times$ depth $\times$ length), respectively.
-The impedance requirements are as follows: \begin{enumerate} \item Keep a low impedance when reaching the peg in order to reduce the impact due to collisions when close to the object (which might make it fall). \item When carrying the peg far from the hole, increase the impedance in order to reject tracking errors due to the object's weight. \item When carrying the peg close to the hole, keep a low impedance to favor alignment and to avoid the arising of high contact forces due to collisions between the peg's and the hole's sides. \item When inserting the peg inside the hole, increase the translational impedance to overcome friction and enable insertion while keeping low rotational impedance to avoid rotating the peg when it is inside the hole. \end{enumerate}
+The impedance requirements are as follows: \begin{enumerate} \item Keep a low impedance when reaching the peg in order to reduce the impact due to possible collisions. \item When carrying the peg, increase the impedance in order to reject tracking errors due to the object's weight. \item When carrying the peg close to the hole, keep a low impedance to favor alignment and to avoid the arising of high contact forces due to contact between the peg's and the hole's sides. \item When inserting the peg inside the hole, increase the translational impedance to overcome friction and enable insertion while keeping low rotational impedance to avoid rotating the peg when it is inside the hole. \end{enumerate}